Exploring the Cost of Paid Market Research Options

 Experts are also adept at secondary research, which includes accessing and analyzing existing market research information and data.
 This is often difficult for individuals as they don’t know where to go, are unable to access information due to hefty subscription fees, or don’t know how to properly analyze the information once obtained.

-Not only are market research experts able to identify and gather the most relevant information to get to the heart of your business, they have access to the most trusted secondary data sources (like IBISWorld and Statista), and most importantly know how to analyze the information to gather meaningful insights.
+Not only are market research experts able to identify and gather the most relevant information to get to the heart of your business, but they also have access to the most trusted secondary data sources (like IBISWorld and Statista), and most importantly know how to analyze the information to gather meaningful insights.
 They also have the expertise, capacity, and resources to do it faster than doing it yourself.

-Experts, like Joorney Business Plans, know how to adequately classify your target market(s) and how to identify the most important questions that need to be addressed for each unique business and what market research methodologies are best suited to answer them.
+Experts, like Joorney Business Plans, know how to adequately classify your target market(s) and how to identify the most important questions that need to be addressed for each unique business, and what market research methodologies are best suited to answer them.

 How Much Does It Cost to Hire Someone to Conduct Market Research?